The Ultimate Guide To Thanksgiving Emails: Ideas & Tips

 The bottom line

-The majority of American families consider Thanksgiving as an important holiday.
+The majority of American families consider Thanksgiving an important holiday.
 That’s why your holiday email campaigns can be a powerful tool to build your brand, increase sales, or just remind you about the Black Friday sale.

 To make your Thanksgiving email campaign even more effective, follow four steps: